alicemunsal/dohex/DoHex.md

 Over a decade, we are continuously reviving a particular style of software architectural pattern with different names ,interpretations and nuances.
 Ports And Adapters, Hexagonal Architecture [1], Onion Architecture [2], Clean Architecture[3] all circle around the same concept.

-I will present ...simplified thinking... practical variations of this concept Consistent yet simple design and development strategy for
+I will present ...simplified thinking... practical variations of this concept Consistent and simple design and development strategy for

 ### Hexagonal Architecture